Threshold Regression in Heterogeneous Panel Data with Interactive Fixed Effects: Asymptotic Theory

 \begin{theorem} Under Assumptions \ref{ass:commonfactors}-\ref{ass:hiordmom}, $T^{\alpha_i}/\sqrt{N} \rightarrow 0$, as $(N,T) \rightarrow \infty$, $T^{1-2\alpha_i}(\hat{\gamma_i} - \gamma_i^0) = O_p(1)$. \end{theorem}

-Theorem \ref{th:conv_gamma} shows that the rate of convergence of $\hat{\gamma}_i$ is $T^{1-2\alpha_i}$, thus depending on threshold magnitudes.
+Theorem \ref{th:conv_gamma} shows that the rate of convergence of $\hat{\gamma}_i$ is $T^{1-2\alpha_i}$, thus depending on the threshold effect magnitudes.
 Smaller $\alpha_i$ imply that the threshold effect is larger and in turn the convergence rate is faster.
 On the other hand, if $\alpha_i$ is close to $1/2$, the rate of convergence becomes slower since the magnitude of the threshold is smaller.
 A fixed-magnitude threshold effect is equivalent to $\alpha_i \rightarrow 0$ and results in $\hat{\gamma}_i - \gamma_i^0 = O_p[({T})^{-1}]$.
-Under this rate of convergence, \citet{chan1993consistency} shows that the threshold estimator converges in distribution to a functional of a compound Poisson process with unknown nuisance parameters.
-This distribution can alternatively be simulated as in \cite{liling2012}.
 The CCE literature typically requires $\sqrt{T}/N \rightarrow 0$ for individual unit estimators \citep{pesaran2006estimation}.
-If this holds, then we have $T^{\alpha_i}/\sqrt{N} \rightarrow 0$ immediately.
-Therefore, the relative rate of divergence between $T$ and $N$ in Theorem \ref{th:conv_gamma} above is weaker than what is necessary elsewhere.
+Here we only require $T^{\alpha_i}/\sqrt{N} \rightarrow 0$ and thus, the relative rate of divergence between $T$ and $N$ in Theorem \ref{th:conv_gamma} is weaker than what is necessary elsewhere.
+The following two theorems derive the asymptotic distributions of the slope and threshold parameter estimators.